anuiitm/A-Mem-Paper/README.md

 ## Note
-- This is a minimal proof-of-concept — it is **not** production-ready.
-It focuses on clarity and reproducibility for a quick internship assignment.
+- This is a minimal proof-of-concept - it is **not** production-ready.

 ## Paper Reference
 - Xu et al., "A-MEM: Agentic Memory for LLM Agents" (2025). arXiv:2502.12110 [https://arxiv.org/pdf/2502.12110v10]